Dragons of Winter Night: Plot

 The novel begins with the Companions assembled in the major dwarven city of Thorbardin, where the refugees of Pax Tharkas are presenting the dwarves with the Hammer of Kharas, a legendary warhammer wielded by the dwarven hero Kharas, in return for refuge in the city.

 The refugees of Pax Tharkas, freed from the Dragon Highlord Verminaard, are on an intermittent stay before finding a new home in Thorbardin, ruled by the dwarves, who have agreed to house them temporarily.
 The Companions are sent to Tarsis, a supposed city by the sea, in order to find a permanent home for the refugees.
 Upon arriving, they discover that the city, which became landlocked after the Cataclysm, has turned from a thriving port into a ramshackle town.
 Whilst in Tarsis, the heroes meet the Silvanesti princess, Alhana Starbreeze and a small group of Knights of Solamnia led by Derek Crownguard.
-The heroes also learn of the existence of Dragon Orbs, ancient magical artifact capable of controlling dragons.
+The heroes also learn of the existence of Dragon Orbs, ancient magical artifacts capable of controlling dragons.
 The city is then attacked by dragons and completely destroyed.
 During the attack, the party is split: Tanis Half-Elven, Riverwind, Goldmoon, Caramon, Raistlin and Tika are rescued by Alhana Starbreeze while Sturm Brightblade, Flint Fireforge, Tasslehoff Burrfoot, Gilthanas, Laurana Kanan and Elistan escape with Derek Crownguard and his knights.

 Tanis's group flees on the backs of griffins with Alhana to Silvanesti, the ancient elven homeland.
 They find it has been ravaged by a nightmare manifested into reality, brought on by King Lorac when he attempted to use a dragon orb.
 Most of the heroes present, but also Sturm, Flint, Tas and Laurana, experience visions of their death.
 The only two members of the party to "survive" and reach the Tower of Stars are Tanis and Raistlin.
 Eventually, Raistlin defeats the green dragon Cyan Bloodbane, who has been manipulating the dream onto the land, and the party escapes the dream.
 They retrieve the Dragon Orb held in Silvanesti.